Public Member Functions | Public Attributes | List of all members

 number of minimal primal iterations.

 The primal has to run this many iterations, even the primal residual has reduced below the tolerance.
-The default is a negative value (always satisfied).
+The default is 1: the primal has to run for at least one iteration

 ◆ tensorflow